-ComponentOne Studio Edition for WinForms has now added new Material and Material Dark themes.
+ComponentOne Studio Edition for WinForms Edition has now added new now includes Material and Material Dark themes.
 These themes are available as C1Themes that can be applied on any controls in WinForms edition as well as most of the commonly-used Microsoft controls.
 These two themes provide two different color schemes, adhere to the same material principle and color specifications, and can even act as base themes for your future material themes.
 Material theme is a light theme compared to Material Dark.

 Here's a comparison of how controls look in their default themes and Material theme:

 |Default Theme||Material Theme|

 The Material Design color system consists of primary and secondary colors.
 These colors reflect your application’s branding and styling.
 ComponentOne's new Material Designer sample is an interactive designer that lets you select primary and secondary accent colors for your Material theme.
 You can save the theme and apply it in your WinForms application later.

 To change the color scheme for your theme, follow these easy steps:

 Material themes can be applied at design time as well as on runtime.
 You can apply a theme at design time with the Theme Controller dialog or by modifying the ‘App.config’ file.
 To apply at runtime, use the C1ThemeController static class to apply themes.

 From the designer's toolbox, drag a C1ThemeController and drop it on your form.
 A ThemeController dialog box appears.
 This enables you to select the: